 - ½ cup (4-ounces, 113 grams) fresh lemon juice (2 ½ to 3 lemons depending on size)

 - 6 Tablespoons (3-ounces, 85 grams) unsalted butter, cut into small pieces

 - 3 to 4 Tablespoons fresh lemon juice

 - Add the dough ingredients to the bread machine in the order listed.
 Select the dough cycle and start the machine.
 Check the dough after five minutes of mixing and add 1 to 2 more Tablespoons of water or flour if the dough is too dry or wet.
 (See Tip 2)

-- Beat confectioners' sugar, vanilla, melted butter and milk until smooth.
-If necessary, add more milk or confectioners' sugar to achieve desired consistency.
+- Beat confectioners' sugar, and lemon juice until smooth.
+If necessary, add more lemon juice or confectioners' sugar to achieve desired consistency.

 - Preheat oven to 350°F. Invert a large baking sheet; line with silicone mat.
 Set aside.